andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.image-caption}
 *High level architecture of an decoder layer in a transformer.
 From http://jalammar.github.io/illustrated-transformer/*

-The encoder-decoder attention mechanism used here is one that mimics one of the previously discussed attention mechanisms that was used in a regular encoder-decoder network, such as the one from (<a href="https://arxiv.org/pdf/1409.0473.pdf">Bahdanau et al., 2015</a>).
+The encoder-decoder attention mechanism used here is one that mimics one of the previously discussed attention mechanisms that was used in a regular encoder-decoder network, such as the one from (<a href="https://arxiv.org/pdf/1409.0473.pdf" target="_blank">Bahdanau et al., 2015</a>).
 This allows the decoder layer to look at all positions of the input sequence.

 #### Self-Attention Mechanism <a name="self-attention"></a>

 Self-attention is a technique that tries to produce a new representation of an input sequence by relating different positions in the sequence with other positions.
 This provides a way to encode correlations between words in a sentence, and allows the network to incorporate these relations into its processing.
 For example, as previously discussed, recurrent units in RNNs provide are one way to do this.
-This has previously been used in conjunction with LSTMs to improve the processing of sequential data in natural language understanding tasks (<a href="https://arxiv.org/pdf/1601.06733.pdf">Cheng et al., 2016</a>).
+This has previously been used in conjunction with LSTMs to improve the processing of sequential data in natural language understanding tasks (<a href="https://arxiv.org/pdf/1601.06733.pdf" target="_blank">Cheng et al., 2016</a>).

 #### Scaled Dot-Product Attention <a name="scaled-dot-product"></a>

 One of the key features of the transformer network introduced by Vaswani et al. was a new attention mechanism: **Scaled Dot-Product Attention**.
-This is very similar to dot-product attention (<a href="https://pdfs.semanticscholar.org/969a/289e8f5f6f6a5f2131fd92aedfd3f666c686.pdf">Luong et al., 2015</a>), but they add a scale factor that is the dimension of the source hidden state.
-This effectively normalizes the value and helps prevent cases where the softmax function is pushed into spaces with small gradients, i.e. alleviating the <a href="https://en.wikipedia.org/wiki/Vanishing_gradient_problem">vanishing gradient problem</a>.
+This is very similar to dot-product attention (<a href="https://pdfs.semanticscholar.org/969a/289e8f5f6f6a5f2131fd92aedfd3f666c686.pdf" target="_blank">Luong et al., 2015</a>), but they add a scale factor that is the dimension of the source hidden state.
+This effectively normalizes the value and helps prevent cases where the softmax function is pushed into spaces with small gradients, i.e. alleviating the <a href="https://en.wikipedia.org/wiki/Vanishing_gradient_problem" target="_blank">vanishing gradient problem</a>.

 ![scaled-dot-product-diagram]({{site.baseurl}}/assets/images/vaswani-scaled-dot-product-diagram.png){:height="30%" width="30%"}